CELMA-project/CELMA/README.md

 # CELMA-dev

 Developement branch of the CELMA code, copied from revision 1130 of https://svn.fysik.dtu.dk/mmag/Code-developement/BOUT/

+Current implementation works with the latest commit of BOUT++ version 3

 * celma: Folder with the codes
 * derivation: Derivation of operators and boundaries